konogannn/r-type/docs/docs/technical/linter.md

 ## 📐 Google Style Configuration

-The `.clang-format` file at the root of the project defines our presonal rules overloading Google ones
+The `.clang-format` file at the root of the project defines our personal rules overloading Google ones

 ## 🔄 CI/CD Integration